N. Robin Crossby: Business and Publishing

 Robin signed his first contract with the Vancouver-based gaming company in 1983.
-Throughout that year CGI published a series of booklets called Encyclopedia Hârnica, consisting of the history and background of several regions of the island of Hârn.
+Throughout that year CGI published a series of booklets called the Encyclopedia Hârnica, consisting of the history and background of several regions of the island of Hârn.
 These were followed in the next three years by the Kingdom Modules, a re-release of much of the same material in a more condensed format.
-Also in the early 80s, Columbia Games released the Hârn Regional Module, which included a massive, full-colour map that attracted many reluctant players to the system.
-The Hârn Regional Module was later re-released as HârnWorld.
+Also in the early 1980s, Columbia Games released the Hârn Regional Module, which included a massive, full-colour map that attracted many reluctant players to the system.
+The Hârn Regional Module was later rereleased as HârnWorld.

 About Harn

 Like many popular role-playing environments of the time, Hârn took place in a quasi-medieval setting, on the world of Kèthîra in what could be described in another reality, but described in detail many factors that other systems often neglected.
 One section of HârnWorld, for instance, laid out a complex model for generating weather patterns that affected the entire planet.
 Hârn was unusual at its outset for having no defined system to support the story – many early players used Dungeons & Dragons rules systems or RuneQuest models to actually play Hârn campaigns.
 It wasn't until 1986 that Columbia Games released Hârn's companion rule system, HârnMaster I, which was a leap forward in RPG design in that it calculated the probabilities of various battle, exploration and magic scenarios in a far greater degree of detail than any existing system of the time.
 The level of detail involved in both modules and statistics made it intimidating for more faint-hearted players.
 Hârn meta-material was available in the form of CGI's HârnQuest Magazine, released four times annually, which is still published today.
 At one time Hârn fandom also had a thriving mailing list called HârnLine, also known as the Duffleboard for its moderator Rob Duff.

 In 1996 CGI came out with HârnMaster Core (known colloquially as HârnMaster II), printed in full-colour on cardstock in a binder that theoretically allowed the system to expand with future modules.
 The modules included in the new HârnMaster Core series were also printed with the more popular D20 statistics, a different points system that simplified Hârn's extremely detailed points system and brought out resentment in veteran Hârn players who preferred the HârnMaster I rules.
 CGI argued that this would bring in a new generation of players, but Hârn fandom has boasted about the same number of players since approximately 1990.
 HârnMaster II also retailed for nearly US$50, which for the time was extremely expensive.

 Columbia Games moved to Washington state, and Crossby stopped writing new material for the company in 1994; fans began more and more to add expansions they created (called "fanon") as no more official material was being produced for the setting, and Crossby also began working on his own version of Hârn.